jason-yu112/cse160/assignment2/README.md

 - asg2.html : responsible for presenting the visual interface for user to view the animal.
 - asg2.js : responsible for implementing the library for animal representation.
 - Circle.js : provides the function for drawing a circle based upon triangles.
+- Cube.js : provides the function for drawing a cube based upon triangles.
 - Points.js : provides the function for drawing a square based upon the textbook.
 - Triangle.js : provides the function for drawing a triangle based upon the video tutorial.
 - Ellipsoid.js : provides the function for drawing a ellipsoid based upon triangles.